nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find meeting : `meetingFind`

-Finds meetings from the address book based on the date of meeting or person index but not both
+Finds meetings from FAid based on the date of meeting or person index but not both

 Format: `meetingFind DATE|CLIENT_INDEX `

 Required Information:

 * Date (dd/mm/yyyy)
-* Index of a client already in address book
+* Index of a client already in FAid

 Examples:
 * `meetingFind 11/05/2023` Lists out all meetings that start on 11th May 2023
-* `meetingFind 5` Lists out all meetings with client of index 5 in the address book
+* `meetingFind 5` Lists out all meetings with client of index 5 in FAid

 ### List meeting : `listMeeting`